chendu2017/chendu2017.github.io/_pages/about.md

 About me
 ========

 Hi, welcome to my homepage!
 My name is Du Chen (陈督), and I am currently a PhD student at Nanyang Business School, Nanyang Technological University, majoring in Operations Management (OM).
 It is my honor to be advised by Professor [Geoffrey A. Chua](https://dr.ntu.edu.sg/cris/rp/rp00581).
-My research interests include privacy-concerned data-driven operations, robust optimization, and their applications in retailing and supply chain management.
-Before my PhD, I was a full-time Operations Research (OR) Algorithm Engineer at DAMO Academy, the research entity of Alibaba Group.
+My research interests include differential privacy, private optimization, and their applications in privacy-preserving operations management.
+Before my PhD, I was a full-time Operations Research (OR) Algorithm Engineer at DAMO Academy, the research institute of Alibaba Group.
-I obtained Master's degree from [Antai College of Economics and Management](http://www.acem.sjtu.edu.cn/en/), Shanghai Jiao Tong University (SJTU), advised by Professor [Huan Zheng](http://www.acem.sjtu.edu.cn/en/faculty/zhenghuan.html), and Bachelor's degree from Xi'an University of Electronic Science and Technology.
+I obtained Master's degree in Management Science from [Antai College of Economics and Management](http://www.acem.sjtu.edu.cn/en/), Shanghai Jiao Tong University (SJTU) under the supervision pf Professor [Huan Zheng](http://www.acem.sjtu.edu.cn/en/faculty/zhenghuan.html), and Bachelor's degree from Xi'an University of Electronic Science and Technology.

 Contact me